-• Students must complete all degree requirements within 5 years from date of enrollment.

-• After matriculation, students are required to be in continuous enrollment each term.
+- Seat space in courses is limited.
+Students should register in their desired courses as soon as they are eligible to register. - Students must complete all degree requirements within 5 years from date of enrollment. - After matriculation, students are required to be in continuous enrollment each term.
 Students who register for fewer than 6 credits/term should review financial aid implications.
-Students who fail to enroll in courses MUST have an approved Leave of Absence or will be dismissed from graduate study.

-• Given the rigor of graduate study in a professional clinical training program, students should work with their Academic Advisor to plan a reasonable course of study based on individual student circumstances (e.g., employment, family obligations).

-• Please refer to the Course Concentration Offering Guides provided in the MS Counseling Student Center for exact course rotation schedule.
+Students who fail to enroll in courses MUST have an approved Leave of Absence or will be dismissed from graduate study. - Given the rigor of graduate study in a professional clinical training program, students should work with their Academic Advisor to plan a reasonable course of study based on individual student circumstances (e.g., employment, family obligations). - Please refer to the Course Concentration Offering Guides provided in the MS Counseling Student Center for exact course rotation schedule.